 Once you know how to scald milk and what you’re looking for, the process is expeditious.
-Depending on how much you need, scalded milk only takes about ten minutes to make.
+Depending on how much you need, scalded milk only takes about ten minutes to prepare.
 You can prevent scorching by decreasing the temperature, however this does mean you’ll linger around your pot longer.
 You can also quicken scalding by using a higher heat, however, this makes it more likely that you’ll overcook or burn your milk.

 If you’re keeping an overly watchful eye and stirring too frequently, it can be hard to notice the bubbles or film because you are stirring them back into the milk.
-It’s okay pause when you think you’re near the right temperature and assess whether those have begun to form.
+It’s okay to pause when you’re near the right temperature and assess whether those have begun to form.
 As long as the milk doesn’t simmer, you’re safe.

 How To Scald Milk

 Making scalded milk is actually very simple, and only takes a few minutes.
 Use a well made saucepan with even heat distribution for best results.

 - Set a heavy bottomed pot with cold milk over medium heat.

 - Stirring frequently, bring the milk to 180°F.

 - Try to maintain the temperature at 180°F for 10-15 seconds before removing it from the heat, adjusting the heat as necessary.

 - Allow the pot to cool just slightly before use.